vrnimje/Inverted-LQR-Bot-Eklavya/README.md

 * DRV8825 Motor Driver
 * Rails, on which the cart moves
 * Timing belt
-* Custom-designed laser-cut cart, made of acrylic, and has screw-holes for the wheels (bearings) ([Drawing file for the plates](./Cart_design/side_plate.pdf)
+* Custom-designed laser-cut cart, made of acrylic, and has screw-holes for the wheels (bearings) ([Drawing file for the plates](./Cart_design/side_plate.pdf))
 * [ESP32 microcontroller](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/)
-* MPU6050, an IMU used for measuring the deviation of the pendulum from the normal
+* MPU6050, the IMU used for measuring the deviation of the pendulum from the normal
-* 9 ball bearings
+* 9 bearings
   * 8 in the cart (acting as wheels)
   * 1 inserted in the pendulum
 * Pendulum rod, having comparable weight to the cart